Tenant Satisfaction Measures - Quarterly update

 Customer feedback is extremely important to us.
 It lets us know what we are doing well, along with where and how we can improve.

 In 2023 the Regulator for Social Housing introduced the Tenant Satisfaction Measures (TSMs).
-The results are one of the important ways that will help us understand your experiences of bpha and make improvements as a result.
+The results are one of the important ways that help us understand your experiences of bpha and make improvements as a result.

 You can find out more about the Tenant Satisfaction Measures on our annual results page, including what areas they cover and how we collect the information.